el2718/sudoku/README.md

 # sudoku
-to solve sudoku with computer's or human's way
+to solve sudoku with human's way or cumputer's way

 -----------------------------
 ## files of pulzzles